 On December 6, 1949, in a speech to a conference of the Rabbinical Assembly of America, Mordecai Kaplan proposed the formal recognition of "Rightist, Centrist and Leftist groups" within the Conservative movement, and in particular the Committee on Jewish Law and Standards.
 [The speech was reprinted in Mordecai Waxman ed., Tradition and Change: The Development of Conservative Judaism (New York: The Burning Bush Press, 1958), pp. 289-312.]
 Kaplan believed that a sympathetic discussion of his proposal at the conference led by a particular prominent figure in the Conservative movement would have made its acceptance more likely, and Kaplan was very disappointed when that person declined to lead that discussion.
 On December 2, 1949, that person sent Kaplan the following letter:

-[Courtesy of the Reconstructionist Rabbinical College Archives.]
+[Courtesy of The Eisenstein Reconstructionist Archives of the Reconstructionist Rabbinical College.]

 Question: Who wrote this letter?

 Rabbi Steinberg, who died, tragically, at the age of 46 just a few months after having written this letter, was one of Kaplan's most brilliant disciples and one of the great pulpit rabbis of the mid-20th century.

 The prize goes to Rabbi Zachary Silver, whose expertise on Kaplan is evident elsewhere on this website.
 Popular answers to this question were Rabbi Louis Finkelstein and Rabbi Robert Gordis, both of which are good guesses.